sbhaseen/mern-full-stack-todos/README.md

 # MERN Item List Frontend

-A MERN Stack Frontend Application.
-This is a demo project that builds out a frontend React app that connects to an Express.js RESTful backend.
+A MERN Stack Frontend Application for creating and maintaing a To Do list.
+This is a demo project that builds out a frontend React app that connects to an Express.js RESTful backend and provides full CRUD (Create, Read, Updated and Delete) functionality.

 The main motivation behind this project was to explore a realistic Redux usage scenario as well as the testing invloved with such an implementation.